 - Instruct a staff member to call 911 and notify the gym manager/owner of the incident

 - Perform CPR ( or AED) until paramedics arrive

-- Designate a staff member to wait outside the gym, to escort the paramedics t o the emergency when they arrive.
-This improves chances of help arriving quickly.
+- Designate a staff member to wait outside the gym, to direct the paramedics to the emergency when they arrive.
+This improves the chances of help arriving quickly.

 - File an incident report

 - Remain calm

 - Help the person if you are able